seemueller-io/juniper-graphql-worker/README.md

 ## Overview

-gql-rs-worker combines the speed and safety of Rust with the global edge network of Cloudflare Workers to deliver a lightning-fast GraphQL API.
+juniper-graphql-worker combines the speed and safety of Rust with the global edge network of Cloudflare Workers to deliver a lightning-fast GraphQL API.
 This project uses the Juniper GraphQL library for Rust, Axum for HTTP routing, and the Cloudflare Workers platform for serverless deployment.

 ## Features